-Credit-Supply Shocks and Firm Productivity in Italy (2018), Journal of International Money and Finance, Vol 87, p.
+Credit-Supply Shocks and Firm Productivity in Italy (2018), with M. Raissi and A, Weber, Journal of International Money and Finance, Vol 87, p.
 155-171

 Work in Progress